aimeerivers/aimeerivers.github.io/_posts/2021-08-15-building-a-raspberry-pi-dashboard.md

       --disable-infobars \
       $(curl -s "https://raw.githubusercontent.com/${ORG}/${REPO}/${BRANCH}/${DASHBOARD}") &

 The config options specify where on GitHub to find the list of links that should be opened when the browser is launched.
-In my case I'm using organisation `danmarksradio`, a repository called `dashboards`, I want to use the `main` branch, and the filename I want to use is `teamqa.txt`.
+In my case i'm using organisation `danmarksradio`, a repository called `dashboards`, i want to use the `main` branch, and the filename i want to use is `teamqa.txt`.
 You should set these to the values that make sense for you.

 The second block sets the display to avoid sleeping, while the third block hides the mouse pointer.